KIDNEY DISEASE

 Nephrosclerosis, arterial: Multiple small infarcts destroying scattered groups of glomeruli.
 Causes V-shaped cortical scars.
 Usually caused by atheroembolization.

 Nephrosclerosis, arteriolar: Vascular disease that destroys scattered individual nephrons.
-Causes sandpaper-surface kidney.
+Causes pitted or sandpaper-surface kidney.
 "Benign nephrosclerosis".
 Caused by high blood pressure and/or diabetes.

 Nephrosclerosis, benign: Arteriolar nephrosclerosis due to "benign essential hypertension".